-U.S. Department of Education Office of the Inspector General (ED-OIG) is an independent entity within the U.S. Department of Education (ED) responsible for identifying fraud, waste, abuse, and criminal activity involving ED funds, programs, and operations.
+The U.S. Department of Education (ED) Office of the Inspector General (OIG) is an independent entity responsible for identifying fraud, waste, abuse, and criminal activity involving ED funds, programs, and operations.
 We conduct independent audits, reviews, and criminal and civil investigations.
-We recommend actions to address systemic weaknesses and improve ED’s programs and operations.
-We also recommend changes needed in Federal laws and regulations.
+We recommend actions to address systemic weaknesses, improve ED’s programs and operations and changes needed in Federal laws and regulations.

 This is an entry-level position located in ED-OIG’s Audit Services (AS).
 No experience is necessary and full training is provided.
-AS provides a full range of professional audit activities covering all ED programs and operations.
-AS works to promotes economy, efficiency, and effectiveness in ED programs; detect and deter fraud, waste, or abuse in ED’s activities and operations; and ensure compliance with applicable laws and regulations.
-When our audit work identifies problems or weaknesses, we make recommendations on actions ED or other external entities receiving Federal education funds should take to correct those weaknesses or problems.
-The goal of our work is not simply to identify problems, but also to encourage improvements and corrective actions.
+AS provides a full range of professional audit activities covering all programs and operations of ED.
+AS works to promote economy, efficiency, and effectiveness in ED programs; detect and deter fraud, waste, or abuse in ED’s activities and operations; and ensure compliance with applicable laws and regulations

 You will be part of a team that conducts audits and other reviews of significant ED initiatives and priorities.
 Responsibilities of this position include:

 1. Developing and applying knowledge of ED-OIG policies and procedures and relevant professional standards.

 3. Assisting team members in obtaining testimonial evidence through interviews of officials responsible for activities being audited.

 4. Examining records and other information, such as policies and procedures, invoices, contracts, grant agreements, and grant expenditure documentation.